CHIA SEED PUDDING

 1/4 cup water

-When ready to eat, top the pudding with the stewed strawberries and serve straight away.
+3. When ready to eat, top the pudding with your desired toppings as above and serve immediately.